ing-bank/baker/docs/index.md

     engineers to have a common understanding of the business process.
 This feature allows you to easily share your recipe with others, enabling collaboration and feedback.

-## Where to go from here?
+## New to Baker?

-New to Baker?
 A good first step is to read more about Baker's [core concepts](sections/concepts).
 Afterward, you can follow this quick [tutorial](sections/tutorial) to build your first Baker process.